Marcie10.20-44

 Life coaching has become my passion because I know it can work.

-It worked wonders on me.
+It worked wonders for me.

 When I was a child, my father suffered from heart disease.
 That experience had a huge impact on the person I became and the career I chose.
 His illness allowed me to learn about compassion, and taught me to be supportive, caring, and empathetic.